equinor/WINC_OnePager/INSTALLATION.md

 ```python
 $ python -m pytest --cov tests
 ```
-or a litle bit complex command:
+or a litle bit more complex command:
 ```python
 $ python -m pytest --cov --cov-branch --cov-report term-missing tests
 ```

 ## Documentation

-To deploy the document to github pages, type the following at the command line:
+The document can be automatically generated and deployed to github pages.
+To do that, type the following at the command line:
 ```
 $ mkdocs gh-deploy
 ```
 It may take some minutes until the documentation goes live.
-And the documentation page can be found at [SCREEN docs](https://redesigned-dollop-m5l6pme.pages.github.io/).
+And the generated documentation page can be found at [SCREEN docs](https://redesigned-dollop-m5l6pme.pages.github.io/).